 What we think: this formula is interesting for its eco-friendly credentials, with the two vibrant colours in the range coming courtesy of beetroot extract.
 The formula itself is very watery and somewhat messy to apply; use a mirror and stay between the lines, otherwise it’s wont to take a world tour of the lower half of your face.
 That said, once it dries down, the dewiness disappears and it’s pretty much unmoveable.

 I found that the Ere Perez Beetroot Cheek & Lip Tint lasted from morning to evening without the need for reapplication, with eating and drinking only slightly reducing the amount of pigment on my lips.
 Despite the inclusion of moisturising and hydrating ingredients like rosehip extract and glycerin, the formula was a little drying, so lip gloss or balm is necessary.
 Like the Clarins Water Lip Stain, the Ere Perez Beetroot Cheek & Lip Tint slightly overstayed its welcome.
-Even after using both michellar water and cleaning balm, and scrubbing my lips rather vigorously, I was still unable to completely remove this stain.
+Even after using both micellar water and cleaning balm, and scrubbing my lips rather vigorously, I was still unable to completely remove this stain.

 Drink test: passed — only light transfer onto vessel and the pigment stayed rich and vibrant